-AIR SERVICES WE ARE COMMITTED TO YOUR SAFETY
+WE ARE COMMITTED TO YOUR SAFETY

-We have the entire PNG airspace covered
+We have the enfire PNG airspace covered

-Our commitment entails the provision of international standards in Communication, Navigation and Surveillance Technology and state of the art Air Traffic Management Services that meets international air safety standards and ensures efficiencies to our domestic and international airline operators and the travelling public at large
+Our commitment entails the provision of international standards in Communication, Navigation and Surveillance Technology and state of the art Air Traffic Management Services that meets international air safety standards and ensures efficiencies to our domestic and international

 These services are instituted upon the principles of good governance and best business practices delivered through dedicated and empowered staff

 We give you coverage on;

 - 1. Air Traffic Management

 - 2. Aeronautical and Flight Information

-- 3. Communication

 - 4. Navigational Aid

 - 5. Search and Rescue Coordination and

 - 6. Surveillance Services